Original Medicare (Parts A & B): Nursing Home Care

 So, who covers nursing home care?

 Medicaid - Medicaid is a completely separate program from Medicare, and is available to very low income people with few assets other than their house.
-If your loved one meets the financial requirements, Medicaid can fully cover long-term care, either in a nursing home or at home.
+If you or your loved one meets the financial requirements, Medicaid can fully cover long-term care, either in a nursing home or at home.

 Private insurance - Long-term care insurance (LTCI) is offered by private companies to pay for nursing care at home or in a facility.
 Premiums can be expensive, especially for those who purchase LTCI policies later in life.